The Independent Commissioner Against Corruption (ICAC) is a specialist investigator with a focus on government corruption.

-In such an event, an acting ICAC will be appointed.
+In such an event, an acting Commissioner will be appointed.

 These documents will form the procedural framework to be followed for matters such as the conduct of investigations and inquiries, referrals and mandatory reporting.
 The directions and guidelines will support the ICAC, his staff, public bodies, public officers and those in receipt of government monies in meeting their obligations under the ICAC Act.

-The ICAC is required to prioritise the most serious conduct under section 18(3) of the Act.
+The Commissioner is required to prioritise the most serious conduct under section 18(3) of the Act.

-He can investigate a wide range of improper conduct of persons/bodies previously outside the jurisdiction of ‘watchdog’ bodies.
-For example, MLAs, courts, tribunals, independent officers, and persons/bodies in receipt of government monies, including contractors and grant recipients.
+He can investigate a wide range of improper conduct of people and organisations that were previously outside the jurisdiction of ‘watchdog’ bodies.
+Members of the Legislative Assembly, courts, tribunals, independent officers, and persons/bodies in receipt of government monies, including contractors and grant recipients, for example.

-The ICAC’s investigative powers are stronger than those of the former Commissioner for Public Interest Disclosures.
+The ICAC’s investigative powers are stronger than those of its predecessor, the Commissioner for Public Interest Disclosures.
 The ICAC:

-- can apply for warrants to search private premises, intercept telecommunications, use surveillance devices, assume false identities, conduct controlled operations;
+- can apply for warrants to search private premises, intercept telecommunications, use surveillance devices, assume false identities and conduct controlled operations;

 - has the power to require information and items from people/agencies and organisations for investigations, inspect financial records, and require a person to answer specific questions;

-- has own motion powers – he does not need to wait for a complaint to start an investigation.
+- has own motion powers which means that he does not need to wait for a report before commencing an investigation.

-The ICAC also has the flexibility to deal with improper conduct and respond to allegations as he sees fit.
+The Commissioner also has the flexibility to deal with improper conduct and to respond to allegations as he sees fit.

-- he has complete discretion whether to pursue an investigation and how to prioritise investigations
+- he has complete discretion about whether to pursue an investigation and how to prioritise investigations;

-- he can conduct public investigations, though the presumption is that they will be private
+- he can conduct public investigations, although the presumption is that they will be private;

 - investigations can be referred to agencies, and the ICAC can direct how the investigation is to be conducted.
-However, this does not allow the ICAC to direct an independent body such as the Ombudsman, or to direct police except where police misconduct is involved
+However, the Commissioner cannot direct an independent body such as the Ombudsman, and canot direct police except where police misconduct is involved;

-- he and his staff can prepare briefs for prosecution and present evidence in court, however the ICAC does not prosecute.
-This is a change from the Commissioner for Public Interest Disclosures where investigators are prohibited from giving evidence in court.
+- he and his staff can prepare briefs for prosecution and present evidence in court, however the Commissioner does not prosecute.

-The ICAC has issued best practice guidelines for agencies to follow which can be accessed here.
+Best practice guidelines for agencies can be accessed here.

-- The ICAC Act is retrospective.
-This means that the ICAC can investigate complaints of improper conduct that occurred before the Act’s commencement as far back as 1978, when the Northern Territory was granted self-government.
+- The ICAC Act is retrospective which means that ICAC can investigate complaints of improper conduct that occurred before the Act’s commencement as far back as 1978, when the Northern Territory was granted self-government.